-The monument was a gift to San Francisco by Adolph Sutro, the man that brought us Sutro Baths, the Cliff House, donated all the land to create UC San Francisco, and was the city's 24th mayor.
-At the time the statue was erected there was a 360-degree, unobstructed view of San Francisco, from the quiet houses in the Mission to the sand dunes of the Richmond.
+The monument was a gift to San Francisco by Adolph Sutro, the city's 24th mayor who also brought us Sutro Baths, the Cliff House, and donated all the land that would eventually become U.C.
+San Francisco.
+At the time the statue was erected there was a 360-degree, unobstructed view of SF, from the quiet houses in the Mission to the sand dunes of the Richmond.
 We can't imagine how impressive she must have looked in the late 1800s–standing tall surrounded by open land.

 Sadly, vandalism and neglect plagued the monument, and it was in a poor state of disrepair by the 1950s.
 When the pressure to build more houses on Mt.
 Olympus started to grow, the city felt they had no choice but to dismantle "Triumph of Light."
 She was removed without fanfare, but strangely, her pedestal was left at the very top of Mt.
 Olympus.